Western Australia Drink Driving Lawyers

 Western Australia has also taken a firm stance against Drug Driving with tough penalties being imposed.
 Section 64AB of the Road Traffic Act 1974, states that for a first offence conviction of driving while impaired by drugs you will be disqualified from driving for a minimum of 10 months.

-The penalties are not as extreme for driving with drugs in your system, as long as you were not impaired by them.
-These can range from a fine to 6 months suspension.
+The penalties are not as high for the offence of driving with drugs in your system, where the driver was not impaired by the drugs.
+These can range from a fine to a six-month suspension.

-Having your licence suspended because of drink driving can have long lasting ramifications to you personally, and financially.
-If you are going to lose your job because you cannot drive then Western Australia does have the option for you to apply for an Extraordinary Licence.
+Having your licence suspended because of drink driving can have long-lasting ramifications for you personally and financially.
+If a person is in danger of losing their job because they cannot drive, they have the option of applying for an Extraordinary Licence.

-There are waiting periods that apply before you can make an application.
-These differ depending on your BAC reading, and your previous drink driving history, though in every situation you will be without your licence for at least 21 days.
-For driving under the influence with a BAC in excess of 0.08 but below 0.15 you will need to wait between 1 to 3 months.
-For DUI offences above .015 you will need to wait between 2 and 4 months.
-It can then take a further 14 days after filing your application for your matter to be heard.
+There are waiting periods that apply before a person can make this application.
+These differ depending on the BAC reading, and the person’s previous drink driving history, though in every situation the person will be without their licence for at least 21 days.
+For driving under the influence with a BAC in excess of 0.08 but below 0.15, a person will need to wait between 1 to 3 months.
+For DUI offences above .015, they will need to wait between 2 and 4 months.
+It can then take a further 14 days after filing an application for the matter to be heard.

-Extraordinary Licences are not an automatic right, and you need to able to show to the court the hardship it will cause to you, and your family if you are unable to drive.
-You will also have to show that you are a fit and proper person, and addressed any alcohol issues that may have contributed to the offence.
+Extraordinary Licences are not an automatic right, and you need to show the court the hardship a licence disqualification will cause to you.
+You will also have to show that you are a fit and proper person and that you have addressed any alcohol issues that contributed to the offence.

-If you are granted with an extraordinary licence you will have strict conditions imposed outlining when, and where, you can drive.
-Driving outside these conditions will result in you being charged, and your Extraordinary Licence being cancelled.
+If you are granted an extraordinary licence you will have strict conditions imposed outlining when and where you can drive.
+If you are caught driving outside of these conditions, you will be charged with an offence and your Extraordinary Licence will be cancelled.

-From October 2016, driver’s who commit serious or frequent drink driving offences will be ordered by the courts to participate in the interlock program in WA.
+Drivers who commit serious or frequent drink driving offences in Western Australia are ordered by the courts to participate in the interlock program in WA.

-This program requires that the driver install a breath testing device to their vehicle.
-A breath sample which indicates a BAC in excess of the prescribed level will mean the vehicle cannot be started.
+This program requires that the driver install a breath testing device in their vehicle.
+A breath sample that indicates a BAC in excess of the prescribed level will mean the vehicle cannot be started.

-Being ordered onto the program will incur significant costs to the driver.
+Being ordered onto this program will involve significant costs to the driver.